 The Mediterranean zone of Australia is the second largest one after the Mediterranean itself.
 It consists of two sectors in southern and southwestern Australia.
 In this climate zone, some 8,000 endemic plant species are known, 75 % of which are wide-spread, the remaining 25 % grow sporadically.
 The climate with monsoon rains is influenced by the tropics.

 In Chile, a narrow zone along the coast has Mediterranean climate.
 Since it is close to the Pacific Ocean, it is a little cooler and often there are foggy conditions near the coast.
-There are 2,400 endemic species here, 23 % of which are wide-spread.
+There are 2,400 endemic species here, 23 % of them are wide-spread.
 Characteristic plants along the coast are shrubs that are little fire-resistant as natural fires hardly ever occur in the Chilean Mediterranean zone.

 California's coastal sector with winter rain climate is 100 to 2000 m wide and extends from Cape Blanco in the USA to Punta Baja in Mexico.
 San Francisco is the zone's centre.
 There are 43,000 known endemic species, 25 % of which are wide-spread.
 The Californian climate is distinctively Mediterranean.
 Around 85 % of the rain falls in winter so that it is very dry in summer.
 Plants like the yucca palm are adapted to the dry periods in summer and can store water for a long period of time.